warunsinx/durin-L2-sub-ens/README.md

 4. **Configure deployed L2Registry**

    Approve the L2Registrar as a controller on your registry from step 1 via the `addRegistrar()` method.
-This grants the Registrar the ability to mint names on the Registry and can set pricing.
+This grants the Registrar the ability to mint names on the Registry and can set pricing. (see [setParameters](./deploy/setParameters.sh):)

 ## Architecture